-- a.
-4.1 Establishment and functions of the Performance Assurance Committee - 4.1.1 In connection with the requirement to operate the UNC Performance Assurance regime the following Network Code Sub-committee is established: - (a) The Performance Assurance Committee (PAC) - 4.1.2 The Performance Assurance Committee shall perform the functions and have the powers and duties provided in this section UNC V16, and the Performance Assurance Framework Document - 4.1.3 The Performance Assurance Committee shall have control of the following documents: - Document 1: Performance Assurance Reports Register (PARR) - Document 2: The Risk Register - Document 3: PAC letters of confirmation and company agreement - Document 4: PAFA scope - Document 5: PAF Document - 4.1.4 A PAC Committee may establish a sub-committee for such purposes (within the scope of its functions, powers and duties) and comprising such members and on such terms as it decides; and references to a PAC Committee include any such sub-committee.
+a.
+Establishment and functions of the Performance Assurance Committee

+In connection with the requirement to operate the UNC Performance Assurance regime the following Network Code Sub-committee is established:

+The Performance Assurance Committee (PAC)

+The Performance Assurance Committee shall perform the functions and have the powers and duties provided in this section UNC V16, and the Performance Assurance Framework Document

+The Performance Assurance Committee shall have control of the following documents:

+- Document 1: Performance Assurance Reports Register (PARR)

+- Document 2: The Risk Register

+- Document 3: PAC letters of confirmation and company agreement

+- Document 4: PAFA scope

+- Document 5: PAF Document

+A PAC Committee may establish a sub-committee for such purposes (within the scope of its functions, powers and duties) and comprising such members and on such terms as it decides; and references to a PAC Committee include any such sub-committee.

-- 4.1.5 The PAC Committee is autonomous, and the UNC Committee has no power to overrule a decision of the PAC or its sub-committees or reduce or qualify the scope of its functions, powers - 4.1.6 No decision of the PAC shall be made or (if made) shall be effective if the decision would cause a party to be or act in breach of the UNC.
+The PAC Committee is autonomous, and the UNC Committee has no power to overrule a decision of the PAC or its sub-committees or reduce or qualify the scope of its functions, powers b.
+Constitution of the PAC

+No decision of the PAC shall be made or (if made) shall be effective if the decision would cause a party to be or act in breach of the UNC.